carlmw/rafty/README.md

 Restores the fake `requestAnimationFrame` and unfreezes time.

 ### .tick(millis)
 Advances time incrementally by the given milliseconds.
-At every 16.666 millis (60FPS) any `requestAnimationFrame` handlers you've registered will be called.
+Every 20 millis (50FPS) any `requestAnimationFrame` handlers you've registered will be called.